Meet Our Staff

 Jim Wengler, Senior Program Manager, Benefits Access

-Jim has been with Hunger Free America since 2003, and currently serves as Director of Benefits Access.
+Jim has been with Hunger Free America since 2003 and currently serves as the Senior Program Manager for Benefits Access.
 He manages projects that help connect low-income New Yorkers with the public nutrition benefits available to them, with a particular emphasis on SNAP (Supplemental Nutrition Assistance Program).
 Jim is a graduate of Rutgers University and has 20 years of experience in the social services field, previously working with agencies serving those affected by HIV/AIDS.
 He also spent a year in Nicaragua as a volunteer for an organization that served impoverished and orphaned children.

 Jim's Favorite Food: Bananas and Peanut Butter!
 Because it's fast, healthy, and a great source of protein.